fadden/CiderPress2/ndocs/Manual-cp2.md

 For most methods, both forks must be specified on the command line.
 For example, to add a NAPS-preserved file with data and resource forks, you must include both files in the argument list.
-AppleDouble is an exception: because the AppleDouble header files are "hidden" from some shells (the names start with '.'), they won't automatically be included in wildcards, so they are explicitly searched for.
+AppleDouble is an exception: because the AppleDouble header files may be "hidden" from some shells (names start with '.'), they won't automatically be included in wildcards, so they are explicitly searched for.
 For "host" preservation, the resource fork is a part of the same file, and it will be included automatically.